opensciencegrid/osgconnect-portal-markdowns/home_content/home_text_rotating.md

-Free computing power for US researchers / Research Computing Facilitation for all new users / High-Throughput Computing
+Free computing power for US researchers / Research Computing Facilitation for all new users / Shared High-Throughput Computing